Communities in Schools of Atlanta

 Savannah College of Art and Design

 Paula Wallace founded the Savannah College of Art and Design in 1978; and as president has led the university’s expansion to locations in Atlanta and Lacoste, France, and pioneered SCADnow, which provides virtual instruction.
-With more than 100 academic degree programs and more than 15,000 currently enrolled students, SCAD has prepared more than 50,000 alumni for creative professions worldwide.
-Over a decade ago, Wallace founded the university’s collaborative design studio, SCADpro, and today she leads one of the foremost community service studios, SCAD SERVE, which harnesses the university’s expertise to address the world’s most pressing social challenges.
-Widely respected as an author, filmmaker, and podcast host, she is also the founder of three teaching museums: the SCAD Museum of Art in Savannah, SCAD FASH Museum of Fashion + Film in Atlanta, and SCAD Retour en 1856 in Lacoste.
+Wallace founded the university’s collaborative design studio, SCADpro, and leads one of the foremost community service studios, SCAD SERVE, which harnesses the university’s expertise to address the world’s most pressing social challenges.
+In 2021, with the opening of the Lofts of Pulaski in Savannah, SCAD SERVE provides affordable workforce housing for frontline workers in its community.
+Additionally, Wallace created the SCAD Savannah Film Festival, the world’s largest university-run film festival.
+Widely respected as an author, filmmaker, and podcast host, she is also the founder of four teaching museums including: the SCAD Museum of Art in Savannah, SCAD FASH Museum of Fashion + Film in Atlanta, and SCAD FASH Lacoste in France.

 Leocadia I. Zak